Thermometry by correlated dephasing of impurities in a 1D Fermi gas

 To further elucidate the role of bath-induced interactions, we quantify the correlations that develop between the two impurity probes using the quantum mutual information

 where $\hat{\rho}_i$ is the reduced density matrix for impurity $i$, e.g.~$\hat{\rho}_1 = \tr_2 (\hat{\rho}_S)$, and $S(\hat{\rho})$ is the von Neumann entropy

+We also investigate the amount of correlation that is purely quantum in nature by means of the quantum discord~\cite{ollivier2001quantum, Henderson_2001}.
+The quantum discord the difference between the mutual information and the purely classical correlations:

-Fig.~\ref{fig:mutual_info} shows the mutual information of the two probes as a function of time.
-We see that correlations are strongest in the weak coupling and low temperature regime, which is precisely where the collective advantage to thermometry is greatest.
-Conversely, for high temperature or strong coupling the correlations quickly vanish.
+Further details on the quantum discord, and the precise definition of the classical correlations $\mathcal{C}(1:2)$, are given in Appendix \ref{app:quant_corr} (and see Ref.~\cite{Adesso_2016} for a comprehensive review).
+Fig.~\ref{fig:mutual_info} shows the mutual information and quantum discord of the two probes as a function of time.
+We see that correlations, both quantum and classical, are strongest in the low-temperature regime.
+We also find that the correlations between the impurities are much weaker in the regime of strong impurity-gas coupling (not shown in figure).
+Conversely, for high temperature or strong coupling, the correlations quickly vanish.

 However, correlations alone are not sufficient to obtain a precision advantage, as the following example demonstrates.
 Consider preparing the impurities in the maximally entangled Bell states $\hat{\rho}_S(0) = \dyad{\Phi^+}$ or $\hat{\rho}_S(0) = \dyad{\Psi^+}$.
 Entangled initial states are known to give a precision boost in many metrological settings, e.g. for phase estimation in cold atom systems~\cite{meyer_experimental_2001,schleier-smith_states_2010}.
 For our system, however, this is not the case, as shown by the purple and red curves in Fig.~\ref{qsnr_results}.
 For the $\ket{\Psi^+}$ state, this can be understood because the relevant decoherence function is almost purely real, while much of the temperature information at weak coupling is known to be contained in bath-induced phase shifts~\cite{mitchison_situ_2020}.
 For the initial $|\Phi^+\rangle$ state, phase information is amplified but the super-decoherence effect discussed in Sec.~\ref{impurity_dynamics} causes the matrix elements of $\hat{\rho}_S$ to decay too quickly to take advantage of this effect.